swlynch/medium-blob/content/blog/professionalism.md

 ---
 title: Professionalism
 description: "or There's More Than Just Showing Up"
-date: "2020-04-27"
+date: "2020-05-01"
 ---
-I have heard this lament a handful of times since working in business: "I just wish So-And-So could be a professional; I don't know why I should have to explain how to be a professional."
-When I ask the necessary follow up question--"What do you mean by 'being a professional?'"--this is the list I often receive:
+I have heard the lament a handful of times since working in business that someone wished another person would just act like a professional, that it's not complicated.
+When I ask the necessary follow up question--What do you mean by 'act like a professional?'--this is the list I often receive:
 - showing up before the time stand-up starts
 - being at your desk
 - sitting in your seat and do your work